 Now, students continue to lead fundraising efforts for the Kaitlyn Trinidad Memorial Scholarship—and with a goal of $100,000, the entire Mount community is helping to spread the word.

 Various clubs, student organizations, athletic teams, and individuals are selling wristbands, planning a talent show, writing letters to alumnae/i, organizing fundraising events, and driving donors to an online donation page.
-Kaitlyn’s dance troupe, Filiment, is also planning to perform at Reunion and Homecoming Weekend, hoping to spread the word even further.
+Kaitlyn’s dance troupe, Filiment, also performed at Reunion and Homecoming Weekend, spreading the word even further.

 “Kat could always make you smile,” said Danielle “Elle” Carlin ’19, a fellow member of SAMAHAN who was friends with Kaitlyn since her freshman year.
 Right from the start, she recalled, Kaitlyn was vivacious and encouraging—she wanted everyone around her to succeed.

 Many have echoed Elle’s sentiment.
 In late August as students returned to campus for the start of a new semester, a memorial service was held in the Chapel of the Immaculate Conception.
 Students, faculty, and friends gathered to remember Kaitlyn and the Trinidad family, finding inspiration in her life and her commitment to others.